fatgeorgeor/privatedeploy/readme.md

 * newosdnodes: a list of new osdnode IPs
 * user: a system user used to deploy the system
 * password: the password of user
-* vip: the vip to export smb/nfs(you may change the nic, so we provide this option)
+* newvip: the vip to export smb/nfs(you may change the nic, so we provide this option)
-* vip_nic: the nic name where ctdb can bind
+* newvip_nic: the nic name where ctdb can bind
 After ```changeipconfig.json``` configed, You can simply run with:
 ```
 fab ChangeIp